 Gaylord Dillingham, President

 Kathy Clarkson, 1st Vice Chair

 Peter Gould, Treasurer

 Thomas Huntsman, MD

 Sara Haddad, Licensed Veterinary Technician/Shelter Manager

-Darla M. Youngs, Operations and Finance Manager
+Darla M. Youngs, Operations Manager

 Alexis Izzo, Communications Coordinator